The Destruction Of Sodom.

 5. The recipients on whom it rained, in this verse : upon Sodom and Gomorrah.
 In Deuteronomy, it says upon Sodom and Gomorrah, Admah and Zeboim.
 In Augustine, upon Sodom, Gomorrah, Admah, Zeboim and Segor.
 In Genesis, upon all the plain, upon all the inhabitants of the Cities, upon that which grew upon the ground.Deut.
 29. 23.
 Augustine, lib.
 1. de Mirab.
 Script.
 Gen. 19.
 25.

 6. The time when it rained : Then.
 Then the Lord rained upon Sodom and Gomorrah brimstone and fire, from the Lord out of Heaven.

-The provides an opportunity to discourse about the patience, and the iniquity.
-The and the allow us to treat of God’s severity, and Sodom and Gomorrah’s misery.
+The time provides an opportunity to discourse about the agent’s patience, and the recipients iniquity.
+The event and the substance allow us to treat of God’s severity, and Sodom and Gomorrah’s misery.